 - Stable principal and interest (P&I) payments.
 Mortgage payments remain stable from year to year.
 (However, note that if your mortgage payment includes provisions for taxes and insurance, those amounts are subject to change as property taxes and insurance costs change.)

 - Full amortization.
 FRM payments are usually fully amortized, meaning that at the end of the loan term, you'll have paid off the money you borrowed.
 Though the amount of your monthly payment does not change, as the loan term progresses, a larger and larger portion of your monthly payment goes toward paying off principal (that is, your mortgage loan balance).
 If steadily paying down principal and building home equity is important to you, this is an advantage.

 - No unpredictable features.
-FRM loans don't have features allowing deferred interest to be added to your mortgage balance, or for interest rates to change.
+FRM loans don't have features allowing deferred interest to be added to your mortgage balance, or for mortgage rates to change.
 If you don't like dealing with uncertainty in your mortgage loan or are the type to "set it and forget it," a FRM will fit your needs.